arduino/docs-content/content/hardware/_unlisted/kits/starter-kit-r4/datasheet/datasheet.md

 | Additional Features                   | RTC, OPAMP, DMA controller, CTSU         |
 | Dimensions                            | 68.85 mm × 53.34 mm                      |

-By default, programming the RA4M1 microcontroller is handled through the ESP32-S3 working as a USB bridge.
-This configuration allows to upload via USB-C without additional setup.
+By default, programming the RA4M1 microcontroller is handled through the ESP32-S3, which works as a USB bridge.
+This configuration allows uploading via USB-C without requiring additional setup.

 The board features a USB-C port for both powering and programming.
-It also supports serial communication and is the main development interface.
+It also supports serial communication and works as the main development interface.

 <div style="background-color: #FFCCCC; border-left: 6px solid #FF0000; margin: 20px 0; padding: 15px;">
   <p style="text-align: justify;"><strong>Warning:</strong> Do not exceed 5 V on the USB-C port to avoid hardware damage.</p>